 Solution to Proper Implementation

-Another reason for which the encryption technology cannot be implemented in India is because encryption is not illegal in India.
+Another reason why encryption technology cannot be implemented in India is that encryption is not illegal in India.
 Thus, there is no bar on anyone for encrypting the messages and data and transferring it to anyone and would also prove to be a hindrance in the recently recognized right to privacy in the domain of economic activities in cyberspace.

 Personal Data Protection Bill, 2019

 The Personal Data Protection Bill, 2019 was introduced by the Ministry of Electronics and Information technology in Lok Sabha.
 It was inspired by the principles of the General Data Protection Regulation, 2016.
 The aim and premise of this bill is to protect the details of individuals and establish a Data Protection Authority for the same.
 It intends to regulate data usage by state and private entities.
 It governs the processing of data by both governments and companies incorporated in India.
 It also governs foreign companies if they deal with the personal data of individuals in India.